 Graduate Studies

-Graduate study leading to a Master of Landscape Architecture degree is offered in the Department of Landscape Architecture; thesis and non-thesis options are available.
+Graduate study leading to a Master of Landscape Architecture (MLA) degree is offered in the Department of Landscape Architecture; thesis and non-thesis options are available.
 Students in the program have the opportunity to work with faculty on a wide range of research and design topics within the profession of landscape architecture.
-Special program emphasis is placed on watershed planning, landscape management and community planning and design.
-The design studio courses broadly consider landscape issues related to water, health and habitat in an effort to achieve the department's mission of "…fostering the will and ability to plan, design, build and manage regenerative communities."
+Special program emphasis is placed on sustainability, design craft, and collaboration.
+The design studio courses broadly consider landscape issues related to water, health, and habitat across the scales of site, district, and region.
+Additional technical courses, seminars, and lectures round out the program with topical studios available including the award-winning design/build studio which is internationally recognized for experiential learning projects developed in communities throughout the state.

 Accreditation

-The Master's in Landscape Architecture is accredited by the Landscape Architectural Accreditation Board of the American Society of Landscape Architects.
+The MLA degree is accredited by the Landscape Architectural Accreditation Board of the American Society of Landscape Architects.
 LAAB accredited programs are required to provide reliable information to the public.
 Programs must report on accreditation status and its performance.
 This information is to help potential students make informed application decisions.
 To review this information, click here.

 View our MLA 2014 Self Evaluation Report